CamdenClark/anchor-book/first-program/1-init.md

-We'll dip our toes in today and initialize our first Anchor program.
-We'll learn a little bit about the structure of Anchor projects, how to test them, and how we bridge between the frontend and the program code.
+We'll dip our toes in and initialize our first Anchor program.
+You'll learn a little bit about the structure of Anchor projects, how to test them, and how we bridge between the frontend and the program code.

 The code samples for this can be found [here](https://github.com/CamdenClark/anchor-book-code/tree/main/first-program)